Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Brookfield is exceptionally high nationally.
-The median income is $74,958 while the average income stands at $124,474.
-This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $82,386 (median) and $136,809 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Brookfield all rank highly nationally, between the 91st and 99th percentiles.
-Income brackets indicate that the $4000+ bracket dominates with 47.9% of residents (1,795 people), differing from patterns across the metropolitan region where the $1,500 - 2,999 bracket dominates with 33.3%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Brookfield has exceptionally high incomes nationally.
+The median income is $74,958 and the average income stands at $124,474.
+This contrasts with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates are approximately $82,386 (median) and $136,809 (average) as of September 2025.
+According to the 2021 Census, Brookfield's incomes rank highly nationally, between the 91st and 99th percentiles for household, family, and personal incomes.
+The income bracket of $4000+ dominates in Brookfield with 47.9% of residents (1,795 people), differing from metropolitan patterns where $1,500 - 2,999 dominates with 33.3%.
 Higher earners represent a substantial presence with 60.3% exceeding $3,000 weekly.
-After housing costs, residents retain 91.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+After housing costs, residents retain 91.8% of income.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income